pluralsight/pando-rfcs/text/0000-icons.md

 How are we sharing icons for other platforms, such as mobile native?

 How do we make the icons availables for designers to use?

-What is our process for adding new framework/format support?

-Should we provide an iterable way to communicate all available options (that doesn't interfere with treeshaking)?
-Something that would be useful in automating the build of a demo page and/or providing hints via IDEs.
+And conversely, what is our process for receiving icons from designers?
+(Second question to be solved separately from this package, possibly the first as well).